hack4ac/plos-author-contributions/README.md

 ### Extract author contributions out of PLOS papers

 We will do this using R and the `rplos` package.
 We use `knitr` to document our code in markdown, and do this in the `index.Rmd` file in this repo.
 RStudio understands `R Markdown` files: R code embedded into markdown, using the file extension `.Rmd`.
+Although the author contributions field contains structured information, there are some differences between PLOS journals.
+We also need to strip leading and trailing whitespace and reformat the content so that we have one row per author and one column for each of five author roles:

+* Conceived and designed the experiments
+* Performed the experiments
+* Analyzed the data
+* Contributed reagents/materials/analysis tools
+* Wrote the paper

 ### Analyze author contributions